Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Could property prices jump again in Querétaro as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Querétaro is medium, concentrated mainly in specific corridors that benefit from infrastructure improvements or job growth.
+As of 2026, the chance of a renewed citywide price surge in Querétaro is medium, while the chance of strong gains in the best micro-markets is higher.

 Please also note that we regularly publish and update real estate price forecasts for Querétaro here.